Zennoon/alx-low_level_programming/0x15-file_io/README.md

 terminated string, and it appends the string to the file if it exists.
 This is done using the open function with the O_APPEND flag.
 If the file does not exist, or the write operation fails, the function returns -1, otherwise 1 is returned.

+4. 3-cp.c: The program expects two command line arguments that represent file names.
+It then copies the content of first file (if it exists and can be accessed) to the second file (if it can be created or written into).
+If an error is encountered, an appropriate error message is printed to stderr, and the program exits.